digideskio/terms/checkout/eu.md

 ## 9. Notice

 Notices and other communications to you may be made by mail, email, postings on the Stripe Website or other reasonable means.
-We may also provide notices of changes to the Terms of Service or other matters by displaying links to notices on the Stripe Website.
+We may also provide notices of changes to the Services Agreement or other matters by displaying links to notices on the Stripe Website.
 Notice to Stripe may be made to Stripe, Inc., 3180 18th Street, San Francisco CA 94105.

 ## 10. Modification of Terms of Service